April 16, 2024

 • How to prepare for DAO registration

-This article is brought to you by the Legal Nodes team.
-Legal Nodes is a legal platform that helps global businesses and Web3 projects create global legal structures and stay compliant with regulations as their businesses grow.
-We’ve helped many DAOs protect themselves by creating and maintaining legal entities.
-Speak to us to get started with your DAO legal structuring.
+This guide is brought to you by the team at Legal Nodes, including co-founder Nestor Dubnevych.
+Legal Nodes is a platform for tech companies operating globally and helps startups establish and maintain legal structures in 20+ countries.
+We’ve helped many DAOs protect themselves by creating and maintaining legal entities, including DAO Legal Wrappers.

 Does a DAO need to be registered?

-If your DAO is going to engage with other DAOs and companies, issue tokens to the community, issue DAO members with governance rights, and manage a Treasury, for example, then the answer is most likely “yes”.
+If your DAO is going to engage with other DAOs and companies, issue tokens to the community, issue DAO members with governance rights, and manage a Treasury, for example, then the answer is most likely yes, your DAO will need to be registered

 Non-incorporated DAOs will certainly have difficulties interacting with investors, contractors, cryptocurrency exchanges, and other entities.
 But what is more important is that founders and members of a non-incorporated DAO are also exposed to legal risks.
 In particular: